Ecowas lifts Mali sanctions, agrees on Burkina transition | Africanews

 ECOWAS in January had imposed a trade and financial embargo on Mali after its military government unveiled a scheme to rule for five years.

-The consens Mali and Ecowas reached plans that Mali will hold presidential elections in February 2024.
+The consensus Mali and Ecowas reached plans that Mali will hold presidential elections in February 2024.
 The poll will be preceded by a referendum on a revised constitution in March 2023 and legislative elections in late 2023.
+Brou said ECOWAS would continue to monitor the situation.

 Burkina Faso transition